 I hope you are doing well and enjoying the summer.
 Hot summers in Maryland, but no complaints from me.
 I really enjoy an ice-cold sorbet or a BIG scoop of ice cream.
 A few days ago while having a chocolate ice cream, I had the desire for a truffle.
 I love frozen truffles, so I made them.
 You can find these truffles in a lot of bakeries in Spain.
 I used to make them with my mom a few years ago.

-The beauty is that once you have prepared the chocolate mixture, you can make all of the truffles then or you can keep it in the freezer and make them later.
+The beauty is that once you have prepared the chocolate mixture, you can make all of the truffles and keep them in the freezer for a while.

 You can enjoy these truffles with a cup of coffee or tea in the afternoon, for dessert in the evening or just a guilty pleasure anytime!
 They are small, so who’s counting calories?!

-Also, my nephew is 3 years old he loved them, so they have to be good, right!?
+Also, my nephew is 3 years old he loves them, so they have to be good, right!?

 – one pint whipping cream

 Whip the cream less than you would when making whipped cream.
 You want a softer consistency, not stiff.